PrefectHQ/prefect/README.md

 Prefect is a workflow management system designed for modern data infrastructures.

-Users organize `tasks` into `flows`, and Prefect takes care of the rest!
+Users organize `Tasks` into `Flows`, and Prefect takes care of the rest!

 ### "...Prefect?"